 As for the display, this model sports a 120Hz IPS panel.
 Its response time is rather slow, but it's still better than a basic 60Hz panel and supports VRR to reduce screen tearing.
 Unfortunately, this laptop does get hot and loud under load, and the battery lasts less than an hour when gaming, which is normal but still disappointing.
-The main difference between this laptop and the Lenovo Legion 5 Gen 6 15 (2021) above is the lack of a MUX switch.
-Without this feature, it won't perform as well as the Legion 5 even if it has the same configuration, as all the information processed by the discrete GPU needs to go through the integrated GPU, resulting in a performance loss.
+One last note: cheaper variants are around $650 USD; however, those models have a GTX 1650 GPU, which doesn't perform quite as well as the RTX 3050 Ti.
+It may be worth it if you only play lighter, less graphically-intensive games.

 The best gaming Chromebook we've tested is the Acer Chromebook 516 GE (2022).
 Unlike our picks above, this device runs Chrome OS, an operating system that isn't typically associated with gaming, and it runs on its Intel CPU's integrated graphics.
 It's because it's made for cloud gaming services like NVIDIA GeForce NOW.
 Cloud gaming means the processing takes place on NVIDIA's server—or whichever company provides the service—and the image is streamed to your device, alleviating the need for powerful hardware.
 GeForce NOW is a paid subscription service; the laptop comes with a three-month trial.